-MIT is a truly global institution, and members of our community can be found traveling every continent on Earth.
+MIT is a truly global institution, and members of our community can be found traveling every continent.
 Such travel often requires complex arrangements that must be carefully planned.
 We have gathered some resources and tips to help you plan and organize your international trip.

 - MIT’s Travel Policy

 - Concur: MIT's online expense reporting and travel booking tool.
 For complex travel (multiple cities/multiple legs), it is recommended to use MIT's preferred travel vendor, Travel Collaborative, 1-855-370-9290, to assist in arranging your travel.

 - MIT Travel Card: for use while booking travel arrangements and while abroad.